kristyanne/fe-starter/README.md

 `npm install`

-### Install Gems

-Ruby gem dependencies are installed using [Bundler](http://bundler.io/) and defined in /Gemfile.
-To install this, just run the following command:

-`gem install bundler`

-Once Bundler is installed, we can then install our project gems by running the following command:

-`bundle install`

 ## Gulp Tasks

 The Gulp tasks for this project are broken out into individual task files in ./gulp/tasks.
 Each file will (or should!) have a brief comment explaining how to run it and what it does.
 If it doesn't then MY BAD.